Poonthottam Achhan Nambudiri

-Poonthottam Achhan Nambudiri (also known as Poonthottam Parameshwaran Nambudiri) (1821-1865) was a poet of the Venmani School of Malayalam Literature.
+Poonthottam Achhan Nambudiri (also known as Poonthottam Parameshwaran Nambudiri) (c.
+1821-1865) was a poet of the Venmani School of Malayalam Literature.

-Nambudiri was born in 1821 in Killikkurussimangalam, Palakkad district.
+Nambudiri was born in about 1821 in Killikkurussimangalam, Palakkad district.
 He was a close friend and associate of Venmani Achhan Nambudiripad from Kodungalloor.

 Nambudiri was a talented poet whose works include Ambareesha Charitham (Ottan Thullal), Kaalakeya Vadham (Seethankan Thullal), Syamanthakam (Aattakkathha) and a few Muktakams.
 His son Damodaran Nambudiri was also a poet and was known as Poonthottam Mahan Nambudiri.